michaeljohnbrown3/hackintosh/README.md

 ## Updating MacOS or OpenCore

-In order to ensure utmost compatibility, refer to Dortania's Guide to <a href="https://dortania.github.io/OpenCore-Post-Install/universal/update.html#updating-opencore" target="_blank">Updating MacOS or OpenCore</a>
+In order to ensure utmost compatibility, refer to Dortania's Guide to <a href="https://dortania.github.io/OpenCore-Post-Install/universal/update.html#updating-opencore" target="_blank">Updating MacOS or OpenCore</a>.
+My advice would be to hold off on MacOS updates until the next OpenCore updates (beginning of each month), and at the very least, do a quick Google search to see if there are any common issues that users are experiencing with a particular update.

 Note that all the steps provided can be accomplished in OCAuxiliaryTools and does not require utilizing the Terminal.
 OCAuxiliaryTools has the ability to update your kexts and OpenCore with just a few clicks.

 1. Open OCAuxiliaryTools
-2. Mount the EFI - Read [Accessing the EFI](doc:#EFI#Accessing-the-EFI)
+2. Mount the EFI - Read [Accessing the EFI](#accessing-the-efi)
 3. To the left of the "Mount ESP" button is the "Upgrade OpenCore and Kexts" button, click this.
 4. On the right side, click "Get the latest version of OpenCore".
 5. On the left side, click "Select all" -> "Check for Kext updates"